hawkeye64/vue-laminate/docs/src/pages/developing/using.md

 The current themes are: `amber`, `amber-dark`, `blue-green`, `blue-green-dark`, `blue-grey`, `blue-grey-dark`, `blue`, `blue-dark`, `brown`, `brown-dark`, `cyan`, `cyan-dark`, `green`, `green-dark`, `grey`, `grey-dark`, `indigo`, `indigo-dark`, `light-blue`, `light-blue-dark`, `light-green`, `light-green-dark`, `lime`, `lime-dark`, `orange`, `orange-dark`, `pink`, `pink-dark`, `purple`, `purple-dark`, `red`, `red-dark`, `teal`, `teal-dark`, `yellow`, and `yellow-dark`.

-There is one additional theme called `dim` available.
+There is one additional theme called `dim-dark` available.

 Don't forget, you can make your own.
 This will be explained in the next section.